Cho Gue-sung: International career

 Cho made his senior debut for South Korea on 7 September 2021 in a World Cup qualifier against Lebanon.
+He scored his first international goal on 15 January 2022 in a friendly against Iceland at the Mardan Sports Complex.

 In November 2022, Cho was named to the 26-man squad for the 2022 FIFA World Cup.
 In Korea's second match at the tournament, he scored two goals against Ghana in an eventual 2–3 defeat, becoming the first South Korean player to ever score 2 or more goals in a single World Cup match.
 Despite losing that match, the goals proved decisive in ultimately sending Korea through to the Round of 16 on goal difference, at the expense of Uruguay.
 Due to his performance in 2022 FIFA World Cup, Cho proved to be one of the greatest players in the air in Qatar.
 The young Korean forward won 21 aerial duels, putting him second in terms of success in the air among all players at the World Cup, after Morocco's Youssef En-Nesyri.

 Cho was called up for the 2023 AFC Asian Cup, and was expected to play as an influential striker for the South Korean national team during Hwang Ui-jo's absence.
 However, he disappointed Koreans by missing five big chances and winning only 35% of duels while scoring one goal in six matches (although he did score against Saudi Arabia as the Koreans would win on penalties); especially after receiving a yellow card for diving instead of shooting in front of Jordan's goal when Jordan held a 2–0 lead in the 88th minute during the semi-finals.

+Cho received a call-up from Hong Myung-bo to join the 2026 FIFA World Cup squad.